Dependence on a singular market is not a sustainable solution.

 Countries like Japan have already expressed an interest in taking in more Bangladeshi migrant workers.

-Having access to more markets gives Bangladesh a much needed bargaining chip when it comes to negotiating the terms of labour contracts as well.
+Having access to more markets gives Bangladesh a much needed bargaining chip.

 When it comes to negotiating the terms of labour contracts as well, which is always a good thing.